roopamgarg/media-analyzer/docs/api-documentation.md

 ### 8. POST /v1/analyze

-**Purpose:** Analyze Instagram Reel or video for brand compliance and content quality.
+**Purpose:** Analyze Instagram Reel, YouTube Shorts, or video for brand compliance and content quality.

+> **⚠️ Deprecation Notice:** The `instagramReelUrl` field is deprecated and will be removed in a future version.
+Please use `shortVideoUrl` instead, which supports both Instagram Reels and YouTube Shorts.

 **Authentication:** Required